 Responding to the Employee

 When an employee notifies you that he or she has tested positive for COVID-19, you should respond calmly and empathetically.
-In these uncertain times, it can be easy to overreact, but you need to ensure that the infected employee is treated with compassion.
-Reassure the employee that their identity will remain confidential and be sure to help them coordinate taking leave or paid time off until they’ve recovered.
+While some of the stigma associated with COVID-19 has dissipated, reassure the employee that their identity will remain confidential and help them coordinate taking unpaid leave or paid time off until they’ve recovered.
 Recommend that they follow CDC guidelines for quarantine and isolation and monitor themselves for the symptoms of COVID-19.